 The current situation

 Future tourists friends, today the service is scarce.
 There are two space stations in low earth orbit.
 One is there International Space Station and one is a module of the Chinese station Tiangong.
 The ISS has been occupied since November 2000 with an average of seven crew "guests".
-The first Tiangong module was launched in April 2021 and is occupied intermittently by three "guests".
-10 people at a time in space out of 9 billion is very little, right?
+Tiangong's first module was launched in April 2021 and is occupied intermittently by three "guests".
+10 people out of 9 billion at a time in space is very little, right?

 As if that weren't enough, the ISS is getting old and will soon retire.
 It was an important symbol of international cooperation after the Cold War, as well as being the first long-term space habitat.
 After 30 years of work, it will soon be retirement time for her.
-Then?
+And then?

 Plans for additional private space stations represent a major shift in the way humans will use the cosmos.
 Will these structures alter the way people live in space or will they duplicate the habits of previous space settlements?